uchicago-cs/cmsc22000/website/hw/hw2.rst

 repository (as opposed to filling in some text fields).

-When submitting through Gradescope, you will be given the option of manually uploading files, or of uploading a GitHub repository (we recommend the latter, as this ensures you are uploading exactly the files that are in your repository).
-If you upload your repository, make sure you select your ``2021-hw2-GITHUB_USERNAME`` repository, with “main” as the branch.
+When submitting through Gradescope, you will be given the option of uploading a GitHub repository.
+Make sure you select your ``hw2-GITHUB_USERNAME`` repository, with “main” as the branch.
 Please note that you can submit as many times as you want before the deadline.

 Once you submit your files, an “autograder” will run.
 This won’t